What is a mind palace — and how do you use it?

 Imagine yourself sitting in a room with people that you look up to.
 I could be Albert Einstein, Charles Darwin, Friedrich Nietzsche, and Stephen King.
 Discuss with them, and ask them questions.
 Visualise them as they speak.

 Soon, your “avatar friends” might start to surprise you, contradict you, or even challenge you.
 Despite that, their words come from somewhere within yourself, of course.

-From this example, we could imagine building a mind palace with several rooms filled with different types of valuable experts with one singular trait in common — they’re not you even though they are, of course.
+From this example, we could imagine building a mind palace with several rooms filled with different types of valuable experts with one singular trait in common — they’re not you, even though they are.

 The practice could bring the power of visualisation and location together, suggesting a powerful combination.

 We could start seeing a “room” in a mind palace as a separate cognitive tool for purposes other than just committing information strings to memory.

 Genius boardrooms.
 You could experiment with having imagined boardrooms inhabited by geniuses on standby for discussing decisions and solutions.